 02 Jun BCC to Promote Women’s Baseball in the U.S.

-The All-American Girls Professional Baseball League was a professional women’s baseball organization founded by Philip K. Wrigley, which existed from 1943 to 1954.
-The AAGPBL is the forerunner of women’s professional league sports in the United States.
-Over 600 women played in the league, which consisted of eventually 10 teams located in the American Midwest.
+Representing a pivotal moment in history, the AAGPBL is the forerunner of women’s professional league sports in the United States.
+Over 600 women played in the league, which consisted of eventually ten teams located in the American Midwest.
 In 1948, league attendance peaked at over 900,000 spectators.
 The most successful team, the Rockford Peaches, won a league-best four championships.
 Their story was depicted in the popular film “A League of Their Own.”
 In fact, the National Baseball Hall of Fame in Cooperstown, New York, created a permanent exhibit celebrating women in baseball called “Diamond Dreams.”